rebalint/aurora-rpg-sheet/README.md

 # TODO LIST

-- add proper readme
-- transfer in-line to-dos here if needed
-- work out exact UI-backend connection scheme
-- add PoolPropertyWidget
-- finish layout of current elements
-- save+load
 - add race, classes, magic, etc
     - load data for these from some sort of config file
         - create an editor for this file maybe?
+- save+load
+- make everything responsive and tidy up UI in general

+- add proper readme
+- transfer in-line to-dos here if needed

 - eventually: learn testing on this